News / Pre-Lay Shed to Eggs: Why the 30-Day Rule Isn't...

 - Days between

-After a few seasons, you'll know your females' individual patterns better than any general guideline can tell you.
+After a few seasons, you will know your females' individual patterns better than any general guideline can tell you.

 THE RACK makes this tracking automatic.
 When you log a pre-lay shed activity, it calculates estimated lay dates based on the verified 30-day average and shows you the expected range.
-The Female Health page displays where each gravid female stands in her timeline, so you can see at a glance who's due soon and who's still weeks out.
+The Female Health page displays where each gravid female stands in her timeline, so you can see at a glance who is due soon and who is still weeks out.

 Over multiple seasons, THE RACK builds a history for each female.
 You stop relying on general averages and start working with data specific to your animals.